Meat, poultry and eggs sourcing

 Our approach improving our supply chains of meat, poultry and eggs

-Our main sources of meat, poultry and eggs are in North America (the U.S.) and Europe (France, Germany and Spain).
+Our main sources of meat, poultry and eggs are in North America (the United States) and Europe (France, Germany and Spain).
 Our Responsible Sourcing Standard sets out basic, non-negotiable standards, as well as important and urgent sustainability practices that we ask our suppliers and the farmers involved in our supply chain to adhere to at all times.

 We verify compliance with these practices through farm assessments.
 We also understand that some actions at farm level require time or industry transformation.
 Updating animal welfare practices may require time or financial investments in infrastructural changes on farms, such as switching from cages to cage-free production systems.